amazingrv/react-starter-express/README.md

 npm install
 ```

-To run in hot reloading mode using express configured with webpack-dev-middlware and webpack-hot-middleware:
+To run in hot reloading mode using express configured with dev server:

 ```sh
 npm start